sstelfox/stelfox.net/content/knowledge_base/linux/ipvs.md

 }
 ```

-For 'director-02' the `router_id`, `priority`, and `unicast_peer` should be set
+For 'director-02' the `router_id` should be set to 'LVS_DIRECTOR_02'.
+You'll
-to 'LVS_DIRECTOR_2', '50', and '10.10.10.10' respectively.
+also want to update the unicast peer addresses for the individual interfaces as
+well.
+Since we've disabled `preempt` failover and are starting the servers in
+the BACKUP state, adjusting the priority between the directors doesn't matter.

 We now need to ensure we have the firewall rules in place to allow both LVS
 instances to communicate their keepalive messages to each other.
 Add the
 following firewall rules:

 ```
--A SERVICES -p vrrp -i eth2 -j ACCEPT
--A OUTPUT -p vrrp -i eth2 -j ACCEPT
+-A SERVICES -i eth0 -p vrrp -s 192.168.122.0/24 -j ACCEPT -A SERVICES -i eth2 -p vrrp -s 10.0.0.0/24 -j ACCEPT -A OUTPUT -o eth0 -p vrrp -d 192.168.122.0/24 -j ACCEPT -A OUTPUT -o eth2 -p vrrp -d 10.0.0.0/24 -j ACCEPT
 ```

-On the second director the '11' suffix should be replaced with '10'.

 At this point we can start up keepalived on both directors and test their
 failover.
 Run the following two commands on both directors.